 Upon Arrival of the Assessor

 The assessor will arrive when the center or home opens or when children are arriving.
 Before the observation begins, the assessor will typically greet the owner/director and provide an overview of the day.
-In child care centers, classrooms are chosen on the day of each scheduled assessment using random selection based on specific criteria--such as one-third of the classrooms, and assessing each age group.
+In child care centers that have multiple classrooms for one of the more of the rating scales, classrooms to be assessed are chosen on the day of each assessment using random selection.

 Interview with Staff